 Wholegreen Bakery is not a new discovery among the coeliacs of Sydney.
 In fact, its Waverly outpost is known to churn out the best damn gluten-free croissants, brioche, sourdough, pain au chocolat and, come Easter time, hot cross buns around.

 Gluten-free pros will have also probably come across these baked delights at places like the Northside Produce Markets on the first and third Saturday of every month, and even at the Carriageworks Farmers Markets (on every other Saturday).

-The great news is that very soon you’ll be able to score its moreish feeds in Sydney’s CBD, which means scores of gluten-free apple pie, berry tarts, eclairs, sausage rolls and freshly made veggie frittatas (which are amazing).
+The great news is that you'll now be able to score its moreish baked treats in Sydney’s CBD, which means scores of gluten-free apple pie, berry tarts, eclairs, sausage rolls and freshly made veggie frittatas (which are amazing).

-Wholegreen’s menu also covers off dairy-free, sugar-free and vegan options, and there’ll be lunchtime staples on offer at the new CBD spot, like spinach and feta pasties, fresh salad rolls and cheese toasties.
+Wholegreen’s menu also covers off dairy-free, sugar-free and vegan options, and there are also lunchtime staples on offer at the new CBD spot, like spinach and feta pasties, fresh salad rolls and cheese toasties.

 Image credit: Wholegreen Bakery